Let farmworkers earn overtime pay

 Every New Yorker deserves basic workplace protections – but a racist vestige of the Jim Crow era is still alive and well in the farm business in our state.

-TAKE ACTION: Tell Gov. Cuomo and the State Department of Labor to support farmworkers’ right to overtime.
+TAKE ACTION: Tell Gov. Kathy Hochul and the State Department of Labor to support farmworkers’ right to overtime.

 Dept. of Labor Commissioner Roberta Reardon